 Public MQTT brokers might be unstable.

-If you experience problems connecting to the MQTT broker, try switching to another broker by changing the value of the
+If you experience problems connecting to the MQTT broker, try switching to another MQTT broker by changing the value of the

-MQTT_BROKER_HOSTNAME configuration option.
+CONFIG_MQTT_BROKER_HOSTNAME configuration option.

 CONFIG_MQTT_BROKER_HOSTNAME configuration option is changed and the overlay TLS configuration is used, the included CA certificate must be updated with the CA certificate for